eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### Suppression of Diagnostics

-For files that use macros extensively but do not have the definitions available, it is very likely that diagnostics reported by HLASM Language support will not be helpful.
-For those cases, there is the setting `diagnosticsSuppressLimit`, which can be set either in the editor's settings, or in `pgm_conf.json`.
-For files that do not have processor group configuration in `pgm_conf.json`, all the diagnostics will be suppressed if they exceed the configured limit.
+For files that use macros extensively but do not have the definitions available, diagnostics reported by HLASM Language support might not be helpful.
+For those cases, there is the setting `diagnosticsSuppressLimit`, which can be set either in the editor settings, or in `pgm_conf.json`.
+For files that do not have processor group configuration in `pgm_conf.json`, all diagnostics are suppressed if they exceed the configured limit.

 ```
 {